tlk00/BitMagic/samples/strsvsample10/readme.md

 The index itself uses RAM, so this technique trades a small auxiliary structure for lower memory residency of the large vector and more selective access to the serialized representation.

+Compared with a conventional ZIP archive, this is a more data-aware form of selective access.
+A ZIP central directory can locate an archive member, but it does not locate arbitrary logical records inside one large DEFLATE-compressed member; extraction within that stream normally requires decoding from its beginning or from an additional checkpoint or independently compressed chunk, after which the application must still parse the recovered bytes.
+BitMagic's index instead follows the sparse-vector layout: bookmarks position the decoder near requested blocks, marker offsets help it skip unrelated encoded payloads, and gather deserialization materializes the selected logical positions directly.
+The advantage is therefore granular logical navigation for sparse requests, not a general claim of a better compression ratio; chunked or explicitly seekable compression formats can offer comparable access patterns, and dense sequential reads may favor conventional decompression.

 ## Gather deserialization